QL568A6/privacyguides.org/docs/multi-factor-authentication.md

 ### Windows

 Yubico has a dedicated [Credential Provider](https://docs.microsoft.com/en-us/windows/win32/secauthn/credential-providers-in-windows) that adds Challenge-Response (HOTP) authentication for the username + password login flow for local Windows accounts.
-If you have a Yubikey, it is highly recommended that you follow this [guide](https://support.yubico.com/hc/en-us/articles/360013708460-Yubico-Login-for-Windows-Configuration-Guide) and set up second factor authentication for your Windows computer.
+If you have a Yubikey with HOTP support, it is highly recommended that you follow this [guide](https://support.yubico.com/hc/en-us/articles/360013708460-Yubico-Login-for-Windows-Configuration-Guide) and set up second factor authentication for your Windows computer.

 ### macOS